lschierer/RUT/packages/luke/20060727/the-gospel-of-tux.md

 ---

-title: The Gospel of Tux
+title: "The Gospel of Tux"
 date: 2006-07-27 16:02:25
 tags:
   -  technical